molo17inc/gluesync-bootstrapper/README.md

 ### Overview

-Logical partitions allow GlueSync to break very large tables into deterministic ranges during snapshot operations.
+Logical partitions allow Gluesync to break very large tables into deterministic ranges during snapshot operations.
 When enabled, the bootstrapper automatically asks CoreHub to compute optimal ranges for the specified column and patches the entity configuration with those ranges so that snapshots can execute in parallel.

 ### Configuration